ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/CDP_LLDP.md

 # CDP/LLDP

 The Discovery Protocols section provides information about link layer discovery protocols such as CDP and LLDP.

-**All neighbors** lists
-information about all neighborships.
+**All neighbors** list information about all neighborships.

-**Unmanaged neighbors** provides
-information for when a remote neighbor is not accessible.
+**Unmanaged neighbors** provide information for when a remote neighbor is not accessible.

-**Unidirectional neighbors** provides information when only one side can see the neighborship, creating a unidirectional state.
+**Unidirectional neighbors** provide information when only one side can see the neighborship, creating a unidirectional state.